• Skip to primary navigation

 Get To Know The Pollutants:

 • Mold: Mold in a home is usually found in the air ducts.
-This happens when moisture gets trapped in the HVAC system and then is circulated throughout the home.
-The mold spores then become airborne and cause many upper respiratory problems as well as trigger allergies.
-A HVAC professional will be able to come out and inspect your unit for the presence of mold and dust.
-It is suggested to have your duct work and vents cleaned and sanitized yearly to cut back on these contaminants.
+This happens when moisture gets trapped in the HVAC system and circulates throughout the home.
+The mold spores then become airborne and cause many upper respiratory problems and trigger allergies.
+An HVAC professional can inspect your unit for mold and dust.
+Having your ductwork and vents cleaned and sanitized yearly is suggested to reduce these contaminants.

 Is Formaldehyde Something Home Owners Need To Worry About In Their Homes?